OddRefrigerator/ansible-kerberos-role-rpi/README.md

 # ansible-bind9-dns-forward-role-rpi
-ansible playbook to install bind9 on Raspbian for home DNS
+Ansible playbook to install Kerberos 5 on Raspbian